Medical Marijuana in the Management of Autism

 “Risperdal & five other anti-psychotic drugs were responsible for 45 deaths between 2000 and 2004 according to USA Today’s review of FDA data.
 As you would expect, marijuana-related deaths totaled zero.”

 Marie was determined to find an alternative medicine for her son, when she stumbled across a blogger suggesting medical marijuana to treat autism.
 She recognized the fact that the safe plant has been known to be an effective analgesic and anxiety modulator, with no (known) permanent side effects.
 J’s doctor experimented with giving him Marinol, a synthetic form of THC.
 Although the pill helped tremendously, J built up a tolerance to the synthetic within months.
 Upset with J’s aggressive behavior returning, Marie turned to a medical marijuana advocacy group on the Brown campus for answers.
-She attended their meeting in which she was told that Marinol couldn’t compare to the actual plant (marijuana), which has up to 60 cannabinoids compared to Marinol’s one.
+She attended their meeting in which she was told that Marinol couldn’t compare to the actual plant (marijuana), which has approximately 80 cannabinoids compared to Marinol’s one.

 “[Marijuana is a] wonderful, safe botanical that allows J to participate more fully in life without the dangers and sometimes permanent side effects of pharmaceutical drugs.” - Marie Myung-Ok Lee